 Editing is the art of altering a performance.
 While it might seem counterintuitive and nonmusical to go back and change things, the reality is that no one is perfect every time.
 The outtakes from movies come to mind.
-Those veteran actors are sometimes unable to keep a straight face or deliver the correct line.
-It's also very common for a motion picture to be shot out of sequence and added in later.
+Veteran actors are sometimes unable to keep a straight face or deliver the correct line.
+It's also very common for a motion picture to be shot out of sequence and reordered later.
 What you see at the end looks cohesive, but it might not have been shot that way.
 Music is no different.
-It's possible to record separate instruments, heavily edit the performance, move sections around, and have it sound perfect — like one straight take.
+It's possible to record separate instruments, heavily edit the performance, move sections around, and have it sound perfect—like one straight take.

 Some styles of music rely on edits less than others.
 Classical music is almost never edited.
-Jazz music is often not edited either, although many artists edit some parts — just not the solos, which are typically left intact.
+Jazz music is often not edited either, although many artists edit some parts—just not the solos, which are typically left intact.
 Rock and pop music might be highly edited; in fact, that's usually the case.
+Oftentimes, parts for rock and pop music are composed on the fly, in studio.
 If your band or project can get it right the first time, more power to you.
 For everyone else, welcome to editing!

 What Editing Used to Be